Marci599/neoarc.github.io/_wiki/sfmb_how_to_use_sprite_editor.md

 - Where the wing(s) of enemies should be placed.
 - Speed, frame count, and loop type of custom-made or predefined animations.

-There are also cases where an image doesn’t contain a sprite sheet but only a single sprite, like unanimated backgrounds (e.g., SMB LayerOverworld.png).
+There are also cases where an image doesn’t contain a spritesheet but only a single sprite, like unanimated backgrounds (e.g., SMB LayerOverworld.png).

-And of course, there are exceptions when it’s not possible to create a .sprite file for a sprite sheet or a sprite, since its configuration is hardcoded in the game itself (e.g., TileOverworld).
+And of course, there are exceptions when it’s not possible to create a .sprite file for a spritesheet or a sprite, since its configuration is hardcoded in the game itself (e.g., TileOverworld).

 ## Download & Setup